Coedice/codeSmells/_smells/bloaters/longParameterList.md

 title: Long Parameter List
 image: longParameterList.png
 ---
-Long Parameter Lists are methods that span too many lines.
-When a method gets too long, perhaps it is responsible for more tasks than it should be.
+Long Parameter Lists are methods that have many arguments.
+This could be a sign that the method is responsible for too many tasks, or that the input data is poorly organised.
 ## Example
     def long(self, …):
         ⋮